angular/angular-cli/packages/angular/cli/src/commands/config/long-description.md

 For further details, see [Workspace Configuration](guide/workspace-config).

-For configuration of CLI usage analytics, see [Gathering an Viewing CLI Usage Analytics](cli/usage-analytics-gathering).
+For configuration of CLI usage analytics, see [ng analytics](cli/analytics).